 Machinima (animated film) shot in Second Life, inspired by Cory Doctorow's novel Little Brother... a group project for spring term.
-This playlist is from the spring 2010 section.
+This playlist is from the spring 2010 and spring 2011 sections.

 Remixing Little Brother 1: Writing with New Media.
 The written world has been sweepingly transformed by electronic media, especially the world-wide web.
 New forms of writing and publishing (weblogs, text messaging, discussion lists, email, social media) have emerged in little more than a decade, and nonetheless are the major form of written activity for tens of millions of literate people.
 There are new forms of commercial, professional, and academic writing suitable for internet accessibility, from the irritating (pop-up or embedded advertising), the captivating (games and interactive simulations), to multi-media web journals and content-management architecture.
 Older forms of writing, such as poetry, diaries, personal letters, and genealogical records are all now available in new ways.
 In this class, we’ll explore some of the possibilities for academic writing that emerge from the near-universal electronic mediation of the writing process.